Letractively/typhoonae.buildout/README.txt

 Sending and receiving XMPP messages
 -----------------------------------

-Create a new account guest@localhost in your XMPP/Jabber client and add helloworld@localhost as buddy.
+Create a new account guest@<hostname> in your XMPP/Jabber client and add helloworld@<hostname> as buddy.
 Then send 'hello' and the app should answer immediately.